joelparkerhenderson/demo_loco_axum_tokio_rust/README.md

 $ cargo install sea-orm-cli
 ```

 ### Create a new app

+For this demo, we will create a new app with these settings:

+* Build a Software-as-a-Service (SaaS) app

+* Use server-side rendering.
+Other options include client-side rendering.

+* Database provider is PostgreSQL Other options include SQLite.

+* Background worker type is async i.e. in-process tokio async tasks.
+Other options include blocking.

-Create a new app via prompts:
+Create a new app via prompts;

 ```sh
 $ loco new